Clergy and Staff

 Anne received her Bachelors and Masters degrees from Northeastern Illinois State University and her Ph.D. in Counseling Psychology from Northwestern University.
 She taught in Chicago for several years and was a religious and Hebrew teacher for twelve years at Temple Emanuel and Am Shalom.
 Anne was principal at Temple Beth Israel and Director of Counseling at Solomon Schechter Day School in Skokie.

-Since Anne joined Temple Jeremiah, she has become known in the Chicago Jewish community for her leadership as a workshop facilitator for the Community Foundation of Jewish Education and was designated as a Fellow of a newly created Principals Center.
+Since Anne joined Temple Jeremiah, she has been active in the Chicago area Jewish community, creating meaningful, caring relationships that not only have enriched her life, but have enriched our Center for Learning at Temple Jeremiah.
+She is currently serving on the Rabbinic, Educator, Cantor Advisory committee for OSRUI, and has been on the camp faculty since 1981.
 In 1990, Anne received her Reform Jewish Education certification, the highest degree of recognition that an education director can receive at the national level under the auspices of the Union for Reform Judaism (URJ).

-In 1994, Dr. Lidsky was honored by the Community Foundation for Jewish Education and the Jewish Federation of Metropolitan Chicago when she received the Alexander M. Duskin Distinguished Educator Award.
-In addition, she was chosen in 1998 as one of the recipients of the Covenant Foundation Award officially presented in Washington, D.C.
+The Community Foundation for Jewish Education and the Jewish Federation of Metropolitan Chicago honored Dr. Lidsky with the Alexander M. Dushkin Distinguished Educator Award.
+In addition, she was chosen in 1998 as one of the recipients of the Covenant Foundation Award, officially presented in Washington, D.C.
 Designed to honor outstanding Jewish educators, the Covenant Foundation is centered in New York and was established by the Crown Family Foundation in partnership with the Jewish Education Service of North America.
 The Covenant Foundation Award, sought after by over 400 applicants a year, is the most prestigious award that a Jewish educator can receive in the United States or Canada.
 Since only one to three individuals in North America can receive this award each year, most educators never attain this honor in a lifetime of devoted work.
-Anne is the first in Illinois to ever receive this award.
-Anne currently serves as the president of the Chicago Association of Temple Educators.
-She brings honor to this congregation and to the entire Chicago Jewish community.
+Anne was the first in Illinois to ever receive the Covenant Award.
+Dr. Lidsky has served two terms as the president of the Chicago Association of Reform Jewish Education.
+She brings honor to this congregation and to the entire Chicago Jewish community, devoted to the children and their families at Temple Jeremiah.
+Anne and Jerry live in Northbrook and have two married daughters/sons-in-law and five beloved grandchildren.

 Rabbi Debbie Helbraun